msimet/Stile/doc/systest_basics.rst

   be a TreeCorr correlation function type (such as ``gg`` or ``ng``).
 This object also won't have the ``.objects_list`` and ``.required_quantities`` described above.

 Calling these objects returns a formatted NumPy array of the correlation functions.
+If the order of the data sets matters--eg for **GalaxyShear**--any data set that only needs positions should go first, and any data set with a scalar value you're using should go last.
+For example:

+>>> bright_star_shear = stile.CorrelationFunctionSysTest('BrightStarShear')
+>>> results = bright_star_shear(bright_star_data, galaxy_data)

-The plotting method returns a ``matplotlib.figure.Figure`` instance that can be saved by ``.savefig`` or further altered if you like.
+The plotting method returns a :class:`matplotlib.figure.Figure` instance that can be saved by :func`.savefig` or further altered if you like.

 The estimators are different depending on the type.
 Point-point estimates by default use